jdevfullstack-tutorials/display-resolution-review/README.md

 is a good one.
 That's really good for poor eyesight.
-4k resolution actually is not so good for poor eyesight so that Mac still can be adjusted to a lower resolution.
+4k resolution actually is not so good for poor eyesight so that Mac still has the option to lower the resolution.

 Also, some other external 24-Inch monitor is already curved.
 This actually has no